-Over the past 4-5 months my company IowaComputerGurus has help to optimize the performance of more than 50 different DNN based websites.
-This is a major uptick in performance related inquiries as compare to past years which is to be expected as website owners become more-and-more concerned about the performance of their applications.
-In the current era it is important for websites to be fast not only for the user experience, but also for placement within the Search Engines.
+Over the past 4-5 months, my company IowaComputerGurus has helped to optimize the performance of more than 50 different DNN based websites.
+This is a major uptick in performance-related inquiries as compare to past years which is to be expected as website owners become more-and-more concerned about the performance of their applications.
+In the current era, it is important for websites to be fast not only for the user experience but also for placement within the Search Engines.
 The faster the internet connections we get the more impatient our users are when it comes to waiting for our sites to load.
 Depending on who you talk to you will see metrics that show page load times of anything greater than 3 seconds can lead to lost customers & revenue for your website.
 What exact e"metric you are looking to meet is up to you, but regardless a DNN based site can still easily render in sub-second times with proper configuration & maintenance.
-In this post we will look into two of the most commonly overlooked configuration elements for performance the ModuleCache and PageOutputCache.
+In this post, we will look into two of the most commonly overlooked configuration elements for performance the ModuleCache and PageOutputCache.

 The first thing to discuss as part of this is the "mode" of caching.
 These are configured under "Host" -> "Host Settings" -> "Advanced Settings" -> Performance.
 For both Module Caching & Page OUtput Cache (If supported, see below) you will have options for where to store the cache.
 The default options are "File" and "Memory".
 Which you select will depend on the exact environment that you are hosting in.

 My standard recommendation for ALL users is to use the Memory option.
 Memory is the fastest option in most applications as it avoids any delays in writing to a physical disk, and also has a much faster process for the expiration of cache.
 However, in certain environments where memory is at a premium, such as shared hosting, if you find that DNN is consuming more memory than allowed, you can change this to file.
 Just remember that the site WILL be slightly slower.

 Module Cache?
 I Didn't Think I Could Do Anything!